conjurinc/apidocs/api.md

 ## Authenticate [/api/authn/users/{login}/authenticate]

-### Exchange a user login and API key for an API token [POST]
+### Exchange a user login and API key for an access token [POST]

-Conjur authentication is based on auto-expiring tokens, which are issued by Conjur when presented with both:
+Conjur authentication is based on auto-expiring access tokens, which are issued by Conjur when presented with both:

 * A login name
-* A corresponding password or API key
+* A corresponding password or API key (aka 'refresh token')

-The Conjur Token provides authentication for API calls.
+The Conjur Access Token provides authentication for API calls.

 For API usage, it is ordinarily passed as an HTTP Authorization "Token" header.